quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Making sure the notebook exists before we write

-We want to make sure that everything is done in the right order so we will add a small function to confirm we have an id file created:
+We want to make sure that everything is done in the right order so we will add a small function to confirm we have an id file created.

 ``` javascript
 function idFileExists() {
     return fs.existsSync(LOCAL_ID_PATH);
 }
 ```
-Then we will want to call that at the very beginning of our addNote() function.
+We will want to call that check at the very beginning of our addNote() function.
 If there is no ID file we will warn the user and end there.

 ``` javascript